miniwms/Mini-WMS/README.md

 ---

-**Transform your warehouse management experience with this powerful app!**
+**Transform your Mini warehouse management experience with this powerful app!**